Every 8 weeks we spend quality time with the whole team, typically a half day offsite. Each offsite we seek to experiment in some way, shape or form.

 Of course, we don't always have the luxury of such a large amount of time and freedom, however in this particular instance it was invaluable to surface otherwise constrained conversations.

-PragmaThanks is another recent experiment which we will share in more detail in an upcoming blog post.
+PragmaThanks is another recent experiment which we go deeper into here.
 It is our way of recognising the good work our team does for each other and encourage appreciation amongst the team.
 With some Slack-wizardry, Juliano captured all the instances we had thanked each other in Slack over the past eight weeks and printed them on cards.
 We each then read the cards out to each other.

 It was a great reminder for everyone of how we helped each other out.
 Let’s just say there was a lot of cheering, and a lot of hugs.